 During major events, many parking lots will set up attendants to collect cash as vehicles arrive on the lot.
 While this is a common practice, you should exercise caution and always consider whether you’re handing your money over to a real parking attendant or not.
 You could just be giving cash to an opportunist who found an empty parking lot and set up shop.
 And when the event is over, you may discover you’ve gotten a parking, ticket, boot, or even been towed away.

 Fake Speeding or Red Light Camera Tickets via Email

-This scam involves an email indicating you've been caught speeding or running a red light.
-You may be asked to visit a website to pay for the ticket, or even told you have to open an attachment or visit a link to see the violation.
-The email may contain convincing details including street names and speed limits in areas where you regularly drive.
+This scam involves an email indicating you’ve been caught speeding or running a red light.
+You may be asked to visit a website to pay for the ticket or even told you to open an attachment or visit a link to see the violation.
+The email may contain convincing details, including street names and speed limits in areas you regularly drive.
 It may even record a date or time when you know you were speeding through the intersection, making the claim very convincing.
 This data is often stolen through compromised or malicious traffic apps.
-Yes, really -- that app on your phone giving you directions could be feeding info to scammers that's used to trick you.
+Yes, really — that app on your phone giving you directions could be feeding info to scammers that are used to trick you.

 Fake Toll Plaza Speeding Phone Calls

 A variation on the speeding scam claims you’ve sped through a local toll plaza.
 A caller identifying as a sheriff’s deputy will tell you that there’s a warrant out for your arrest because you’ve failed to pay a toll and instead sped through the toll plaza.
 They will insist that you pay the fine on the phone or you will face arrest.

 - Check that the ticket is valid: Did you really park in the wrong zone or speed through that intersection?
 Is there even a red light camera in that area?
 If you feel certain you were in the clear, it should make you suspicious and warrant further investigation.